antonioken22/dragoncity-bot/README.md

 ## Bot Tasks Available

-- Collect Gold and Food up to 9th Island
+- Collect Gold and Food (up to 9th Island only)
 - Watch Dragon TV Island Ads
 - Watch Greenhouse Building Ads
 - Watch Hatchery Ads
 - League Auto Combat
 - Dragon Rescue Auto Combat
+- Unli Terra + Terra Breeding (up to 40 Cycles only)
-- Unli Terra + Terra Breed up to 40 Cycles <-- Latest Feature
+- Unli Terra Hatching (up to 40 Cycles only) <-- Latest Feature
-- Arena Fight to Lose Points <-- Under Development
+- Arena Fight to Lose Points
 - More to come

 ## How to use

-- Clone this repository into your system
+- Clone this repository into your own machine
 - Run the code below in your Visual Studio Code Terminal

 ```shell